-- 1. Develop better understanding of fluid behavior, fluid flow through the pipes, flow through porous media, various fluid properties and their relation, various types of pumping equipment petroleum industry. - 2.
-Understand subjects like computational fluid dynamics along with better employment opportunity. - 3.
-Understand stress strain relationship in fluids, classify their behavior and force analysis in static system. - 4.
-Determine and analyse the performance aspects of fluid machinery specially for turbine, centrifugal pump and reciprocating pumps. - 5.
-Be able to describe function of flow metering devices and apply bernoulli's equation to determine the performance of flow metering devices.
+- Develop better understanding of fluid behaviour, fluid flow through the pipes, flow through porous media, various fluid properties and their relation, various types of pumping equipment petroleum industry. - Understand subjects like computational fluid dynamics along with better employment opportunity. - Understand stress strain relationship in fluids, classify their behaviour and force analysis in static system. - Determine and analyse the performance aspects of fluid machinery specially for turbine, centrifugal pump and reciprocating pumps. - Be able to describe function of flow metering devices and apply Bernoulli's equation to determine the performance of flow metering devices.

-Unit 1: Newtonian and non-Newtonian fluids.
+Newtonian and non-Newtonian fluids.
 In compressible and compressible flow.
 Two-phase flow.
 Friction factor estimation.
 Straight pipe bends, elbows, converging diverging section.

-Unit 2: Fluid pressure measurement.
+Fluid pressure measurement.
 Piezometers, Manometers, Flow of fluid in pipes and flat surfaces.

-Unit 3: One and two dimensional flow equations.
+One and two dimensional flow equations.
 Bernoulli's equation, application, venturimeter, orifice meter.
 Equivalent length.
 Slurry transport.

-Unit 4: Pumps: Types, reciprocating and rotary pumps, construction details, performance characteristics.
+Pumps: Types, reciprocating and rotary pumps, construction details, performance characteristics.
 Single & multistage operation.
 Turbine pumps: multistage turbine pumps.

-Unit- 5: Compressors: Types, Rotary and centrifugal.
+Compressors: Types, Rotary and centrifugal.
 Single stage and multi stage.
 Construction details and performance characteristics.

 - 1. To determine the coefficient of discharge Cd, velocity Cv, and contraction Cc of various types of orifices - 2.
 Determine of discharge coefficients of: V-notch, Rectangular notch - 3.
 To determine the minor head loss coefficient for different pipe fittings. - 4.
-To study the variation of friction factor f.
-For turbulent flow in rough and smooth commercial pipes - 5.
+To study the variation of friction factor.
+For turbulent flow in rough and smooth commercial pipes. - 5.
 To obtain the Reynolds number in different flow conditions. - 6.
 To calibrate Venturimeter and to study the variation of coefficient of discharge with the Reynolds number. - 7.
-To calibrate an orifice meter and to study the variation of coefficient of discharge with the Reynolds number - 8.
+To calibrate an orifice meter and to study the variation of coefficient of discharge with the Reynolds number. - 8.
 To verify the Bernoulli's theorem experimentally. - 9.
-To determine Meta centric height of a floating body - 10.
-To determine the efficiency of centrifugal pump
+To determine Meta centric height of a floating body. - 10.To determine the efficiency of centrifugal pump.